Kristóf Palasics: National team

 He was 9th with the Hungarian team at the 2021 Youth European Championship.
 As a member of the junior national team, he participated in the 2022 Junior European Championship where the Hungarian team became the 5th.
 He was a member of the traveling squad for the 2023 World Men's Handball Championship for the first time in a world tournament, but he did not play in a single match at the World Championship.
 At the age of 21, on April 30, 2023, he made his debut in the senior national team in Tatabánya in the Hungary-Georgia men's European qualifying match 30–31.
 He participated in the 2023 Junior World Championship, where Hungary won the silver medal.
 He also participated in the 2024 European Men's Handball Championship as a member of the Hungary men's national handball team.
 (5th place, 5 matches / 0 goals).
 He also participated in the 2024 Paris Olympics, where the Hungarian team finished 10th (4 matches / 0 goals).
 He also participated in the 2025 World Men's Handball Championship as a member of the Hungary men's national handball team.
 (8th place, 6 matches / 0 goals).
+He also participated in the 2026 European Men's Handball Championship as a member of the Hungary men's national handball team.
+(10th place, 7 games / 1 goals).